richnicholls8/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome! this is where I learn to code and edit using github
 ---